This important decision for high school juniors requires accounting for several factors.

 SAT Subject Tests are offered in everything from World History to Spanish.
 Some colleges, usually the Ivy Leagues and other top tier colleges, require these, but most don’t.
 A student can take up to 3 SAT Subject Tests in one day.
 Each test takes an hour.

 Why take both It used to be that Eastern colleges preferred the SAT and Western schools the ACT, but now most accept either.
 The advantage of taking both is simply to see which one earns you the best score.
 Colleges tend to use the highest score between the two tests when making an admissions decision.

 Factoring in test prep Keep in mind that your student will require some type of prep for each exam.
 I’ve written two posts on this topic, one on the types of test prep and the other on when to start prepping.
 The SAT generally requires more prep mainly because it’s less clear-cut.
 But even taking practice ACTs is important for students to familiarize themselves with the exam.

 The time demands of a job and/or extra-curricular activities Spring activities and a part-time job require your child’s presence after school and on weekends.
 Though most programs work around SAT and ACT exam schedules, a weekly Saturday morning test prep class could be an issue.
-More importantly, you need to know how full a schedule your child can handle, accounting for homework time, too.
+More important, you need to know how full a schedule your child can handle, accounting for homework time, too.

 The AP and IB exam schedule Though some guidance counselors will deter students from taking SAT/ACT tests in May when AP/IB tests are given, it can be helpful for students interested in taking SAT Subject Tests.
 A student reviewing for the AP US History exam can use that as prep for the SAT Subject Test in US History they can take in the same month.